Wndx2/SeiBot/README.md

 Created with love by Wnd.
 Supported by many nerds.

-Thank you to all the supporters who have supported my journey.
+Thank you to all the supporters who have made this possible.

 ### Top Supporters:
 vio\